How to start a mobile mechanic business: a founder's guide

 Handle payments like a pro

 Most mobile mechanics require payment immediately after the job is done.
-You should be ready to accept cash, checks, and all major credit or debit cards.
+Be ready to accept cash, checks, and all major credit or debit cards.
 Not offering card payments can turn customers away, so have a plan from day one.

-For larger jobs that require special-order parts, you might want to ask for a deposit upfront.
+For larger jobs that require special-order parts, ask for a deposit upfront.
 This covers your parts cost if a customer cancels.
 A simple policy, like a 50% deposit on parts over $200, protects your cash flow.

 • Get Started: Download the JIM app for iOS.